8 Fundamentals of Commercial Property Investing for Beginners

 • What can be done to either a) increase monthly rents, b) increase occupancy rates, or c) reduce operational costs?

-A triple net lease (triple-Net or NNN) refers to a lease agreement when the tenant pays all real estate taxes, maintenance, and building insurance on the commercial property.
+A triple net lease (triple net or NNN) refers to a lease agreement in which the tenant pays all real estate taxes, maintenance, and building insurance on the commercial property.
 Additionally, the tenant pays the agreed upon “normal fees,” such as rent, utilities, etc. Investors might want to purchase a commercial property and implement a triple net lease for the following reasons:

 • A less hands-on strategy (typically used with a retail client).